Measurement incompatibility in Bayesian multiparameter quantum estimation: Conclusions and outlook

+Another important problem is addressing in\-com\-pat\-i\-bil\-i\-ty---measurement and other forms thereof---for parameters obeying symmetries other than translation invariance.
+The symmetry remapping in Eq.~\eqref{eq:symetry-function} provides a starting point to generalise the results of this study to any location-isomorphic estimation problem, concrete illustrations of which have been discussed both in Sec.~\ref{sec:phase-dephasing} and in Ref.~\cite{overton2024five}.
+A rigorous formulation should include the possibility of correlated priors and loss functions coupling different parameters, as well as the application of information geometry~\cite{boeyens2021uninformed}.
+Moreover, a further extension to symmetries beyond location-isomorphic metrology is necessary to encompass phase parameters~\cite{holevo2011probabilistic,Demkowicz-Dobrzanski2011}.

-In addition, while our analysis has focused on fi\-nite-di\-men\-sion\-al systems, continuous-variable (CV) platforms---par\-tic\-u\-lar\-ly quantum optical ones~\cite{demkowiczdobrzanski2015quantum,Polino2020,Pirandola2018,Barbieri2022}---play a central role in metrology and sensing applications.
+In addition, while our analysis has focused on fi\-nite-di\-men\-sion\-al systems, continuous-variable (CV) platforms---par\-tic\-u\-lar\-ly quantum optical ones~\cite{demkowiczdobrzanski2015quantum,Polino2020,Pirandola2018,Barbieri2022}---play a central role in sensing applications.
 It will therefore be important to rigorously extend the theoretical framework developed here to CV systems.
-Given the rapid progress in learning theory for CV states~\cite{Wu2024g,Mele2024a,Bittel2025,Fanizza2025}, this direction appears especially promising.
-In particular, the case of Gaussian states and priors \cite{wang2007} may allow for a more tractable analysis while remaining highly relevant for practical implementations.
-In the single-parameter Bayesian setting, several specific results for Gaussian states are already known~\cite{Morelli2020}, and a general framework for multiparameter local QET with Gaussian states has recently been proposed~\cite{Chang2025}.
+Given the rapid progress in learning theory for CV states~\cite{Wu2024g,Mele2025,Bittel2025,Fanizza2025}, this direction appears especially promising.
+For example, the case of Gaussian states and priors \cite{wang2007} may allow for a tractable analysis while remaining relevant for practical implementations.
+In single-parameter Bayesian estimation, several specific results for Gaussian states are already known~\cite{Morelli2020}, and a general framework for multiparameter local QET with Gaussian states---capable of giving incompatibility with collective measurements---has recently been proposed~\cite{Chang2025}.

-Another important problem is understanding the effect of incompatibility---measurement and other forms thereof---for parameters obeying symmetries other than translation invariance over the real line, i.e., beyond location parameters.
-We have provided the groundwork to generalise the results of this study to any location-isomorphic estimation problem through the symmetry-informed mapping postulated in Eq.~\eqref{eq:symetry-function}, concrete illustrations of which have been discussed both in Sec.~\ref{sec:phase-dephasing} and in Ref.~\cite{overton2024five}.
-A more rigorous formulation should include the possibility of correlated priors and loss functions coupling different parameters, as well as the application of information geometry in a multidimensional parameter space~\cite{boeyens2021uninformed}.
-Moreover, a further extension to symmetries beyond location-isomorphic metrology is necessary to encompass phase parameters, which constitute a paradigmatic class requiring suitable trigonometric loss functions and priors~\cite{holevo2011probabilistic,Demkowicz-Dobrzanski2011}.